One of the most important financial numbers you need to keep an eye on is your credit score.

-- Buy it from FICO.
 FICO sells credit scores individually (usually around $20 each), in packages, or as a monthly subscription service.
 Credit scores can be expensive so it is suggested to purchase them when you really have to know your credit rating.

-- Check if your credit card offers it for free.
 More credit cards are partnering with FICO to provide free monthly credit scores to card customers.
 If you happen to have one of these credit cards, you can keep an eye on your credit without paying for it yourself.

-- Receive one with a denied credit application.
 Whenever you have been rejected for a new application for credit, the lender must tell you what your credit score was at the time of application.

-- Wait for special promotions.
 Occasionally, banks and other financial institutions will provide free FICO credit scores to their own customers.

-- Use the Discover's free FICO score program.
 Discover, the major credit card issuer, offers free FICO scores that are updated every 30 days.

 There are many other companies -- including the three major U.S. credit bureaus -- that sell your credit scores.
 However, these scores are calculated using formulas that are different from the one used by FICO.
 Most free credit-monitoring firms will boast about free credit scores, which are not exactly the same ones used by lenders.